The End of Software as We Know It

 OS/2 Workplace Shell, OpenDoc, OLE and ActiveX, NeXTSTEP, Taligent.
 Drag-and-drop objects.
 Compound documents.
 Right-click context menus on entities.
 The user thinks in things, not applications.

-This paradigm lost commercially.
-But its ambition, giving users direct control over composable entities, planted seeds that only now begin to grow.
+Object Oriented development itself continues to exist as an engineering paradigm.
+It is a foundational enabler for the technology we have today.
+But as a user-facing interaction model, it never took hold.
 An ACM survey (Ko et al., 2011) found that more end-user programmers already existed than professional developers.
 The demand for users building their own tools was massive.
 The technology was not ready.

 Job-to-be-Done Oriented (2007+)

-“There’s an app for that.”
+“There is an app for that.”
 One app per job.
 No files, no objects.
 I want a taxi.
 I want food.
 I want to track my run.
 The application disappears behind the task.

 iPhone App Store, Uber, Spotify, Slack, Notion, single-purpose SaaS.
 App icons on a home screen.
 Single-purpose design.
 The user thinks in tasks, not tools.
 Onboarding asks “What do you want to do?” not “Here is your file system.”